 A bird-themed wallpaper inspired the decor in Rufus’s room: The metallic-blue shimmer in the feathers drove the choice of teal carpet, while the subtle purple accents gave Gaskin the idea to line the curtains in lavender.
 Wanting her son to grow up around items that belonged to his grandparents, Gaskin grabbed a vintage dresser from her mom’s house and reupholstered her father’s favorite chair in a colorful fabric from Timorous Beasties.
 “Rufus will never know his granddad, so I wanted him to have something of his,” she says.
 She kept the IKEA Lack shelves (the room used to be her home office), but spray-painted them gray and installed a clothing rod for her son’s clothes.

-Converting an entire bedroom into the main bathroom initially caused friction between Gaskin and her architect during the first remodel, but she’s so thankful she pushed for the change.
+Converting an entire bedroom into the main bathroom initially caused friction between Gaskin and her architect during the first remodel, but she’s thankful she pushed for the change.
 It now holds a shower, a separate bath, and her new, expanded laundry room.
-She kept the walls neutral and added interest underfoot instead with mismatched encaustic tiles from Mosaic Factory.
+She kept the walls neutral, adding interest underfoot instead with mismatched encaustic tiles.
 “My bath is my sanctuary time,” she says.
 “And I want to decompress without looking at crazy walls.”